Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Honestly, a quick read of its screen suggested it wouldn’t have lasted much longer anyway.
 Encasement hadn’t damaged it much, but there was no such thing as indefinite power.
 Still: it had done its job.
 He grabbed the box and tossed it up out of the hole with a grunt.

 Minds were already well and truly blown just by that, but father had wanted to be *certain.* So, speech time.
-He jumped up out of the hole---right.
+He jumped up out of the hole - right.
 Normal people couldn’t jump that easily or that high.
 Oh well, it helped get the point across.
-He was sweaty and disheveled from the work---dis-*shoveled?* Ha!
+He was sweaty and disheveled from the work - dis-*shoveled?* Ha!
 Anyway, he probably looked *extra* hench from the work and the sun beating down.
 And thank the gods he had a nice, deep voice now.
 Manly!
 Still only like five-foot-five though, even if he was wider than a door.
 And *really* scraggly stubble.
 Oh well!

 So, speech.
 He gathered everyone ‘round and opened the box.
 Show and tell.
 There was a whole collection of artifacts of course, from the mundane to the precious, but one stood out.